-Since the outbreak of the COVID-19 pandemic, we have taken various precautionary measures intended to minimize the risk of COVID-19 to our employees.
-These measures have included temporarily closing our offices around the world (including our corporate headquarters in Las Vegas, Nevada) and implementing travel restrictions for our employees.
-Although our facilities have all since reopened, we continue to monitor COVID-19 case levels and best practices, and our business may be negatively impacted if we implement future precautionary measures, which may include temporary closures of some or all of our facilities, travel restrictions, and other measures that could be disruptive to our normal business operations.
+During the COVID-19 pandemic, we took various precautionary measures intended to minimize the risk of COVID-19 to our employees.
+Those measures included temporarily closing our offices around the world (including our corporate headquarters in Las Vegas, Nevada) and implementing travel restrictions for our employees.
+Although our facilities have all since reopened, our business may be negatively impacted if we are faced with a similar future event, such as a pandemic, public health epidemic, disease outbreak, or other public health crisis, that requires us to implement precautionary measures, which may include temporary closures of some or all of our facilities, travel restrictions, and other measures that could be disruptive to our normal business operations.